Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder: Experiments

 \section{Experiments}

 In this section, we empirically validate the effectiveness of the CoInception framework and compare the results with the recent state of the arts.
 We consider three major tasks, including forecasting, classification, and anomaly detection, as in Section \ref{subsec:problem}.
+In all of our experiments, we highlight best results in bold and \textbf{red}, and second best results are in blue.

-Our evaluation encompasses multiple benchmarks, some of which also target multiple tasks: (1) \textbf{TS2Vec} \cite{ts2vec} learns to preserve contextual invariance across multiple time resolutions using a sampling strategy and hierarchical loss; (2) \textbf{TS-TCC} \cite{ts_tcc} is a self-supervised learning approach combining cross-view prediction and contrastive learning tasks by creating two views of the raw time series data using weak and strong augmentations; (3) \textbf{TNC} \cite{tnc} is a contrastive learning method tailored for time series data that forms positive and negative pairs from nearby and distant segments, respectively, leveraging the stationary properties of time series.
+\textbf{Baselines.} We majorly select methods following unsupervised training strategies and target multiple tasks: (1) \textbf{TS2Vec} \cite{ts2vec} learns to preserve contextual invariance across multiple time resolutions using a sampling strategy and hierarchical loss; (2) \textbf{TS-TCC} \cite{ts_tcc} combines cross-view prediction and contrastive learning tasks by creating two views of the raw time series data using weak and strong augmentations; (3) \textbf{TNC} \cite{tnc} tailors for time series data that forms positive and negative pairs from nearby and distant segments, respectively, leveraging the stationary properties of time series.
+Additionally, we include a recent work - (4) \textbf{TimesNet} \cite{timesnet} for comparison.
+TimesNet utilizes the multi-periodicity in time series to capture their temporal variations and has shown effectiveness in various practical tasks.
+To ensure a fair comparison, we adopt TimesNet to an unsupervised setting using the commonly used reconstruction task \cite{reconstruct_1, reconstruct_2}, and denote this modified version as TimesNet*.

+\textbf{Hardware.} All implementations and experiments are performed on a single machine with the following hardware configuration: an $64-$core Intel Xeon CPU with a GeForce RTX 3090 GPU to accelerate training.